Snakemake executor plugin: slurm

 $ snakemake --executor slurm --default-resources slurm_account=<your SLURM account> slurm_partition=<your SLURM partition> --set-resources <somerule>:slurm_partition=<some other partition>

-Usually, it is advisable to persist such settings via a configuration profile, which can be provided system-wide, per user, and in addition per workflow.
+To ensure consistency and ease of management, it’s advisable to persist such settings via a configuration profile, which can be provided system-wide, per user, or per workflow.

 rule a: